Hokuetsu Corporation

 Sep.
 1955

-Kishu Pulp & Paper Co., Ltd. constructs Osaka Mill in Suita city; starts production of printing paper
+Kishu Pulp & Paper Co., Ltd. constructs Osaka Mill in Suita city and starts production of printing paper

 Jul.
 1956